Streams and Graphs of Dynamical Systems: Streams of chains

-{\bf Continuous-time chains streams} So far, we only considered the case of discrete-time chains.
+So far, we only considered the case of discrete-time chains.
 Here, we prove that this can be done without loss of generality because the time-1 map $f=F^1$ of a continuous-time semi-flow $F^t$ completely determines the nodes and edges of the graph of $F^t$.
-Our results extend, within a compact dynamics context, the following important result by Mike Hurley: \begin{thmE}[Hurley, 1995~\cite{Hur95}] Let $F$ be a continuous-time semi-flow on a compact metric space $X$ and let $f=F^1$ be the corresponding time-1 discrete-time semi-flow.
-Then $\cR_{\cC_{F,d}}=\cR_{\cC_{f,d}}$. \end{thmE} Notice that the result above is not stated explicitly in~\cite{Hur95} but is rather a corollary of a more general result (Thm.~5 in~~\cite{Hur95}) that holds, in general metric spaces, for a stronger version of chain-recurrence, where the ``$\eps$'' of an $\eps$-chain is not a constant but rather a strictly positive function.
-In case of a compact metric space, this general result reduces to Theorem~E.
+Our results extend, within a compact dynamics context, the following important result by Mike Hurley: \begin{theoremX}[Hurley, 1995~\cite{Hur95}] Let $F$ be a continuous-time semi-flow on a compact metric space $X$ and let $f=F^1$ be the corresponding time-1 discrete-time semi-flow.
+Then $\cR_{\cC_{F,d}}=\cR_{\cC_{f,d}}$. \end{theoremX} Notice that the result above is not stated explicitly in~\cite{Hur95} but is rather a corollary of a more general result (Theorem~5 in~\cite{Hur95}) that holds, in general metric spaces, for a stronger version of chain-recurrence, where the ``$\eps$'' of an $\eps$-chain is not a constant but rather a strictly positive function.
+In case of a compact metric space, this general result reduces to Theorem~\ref{thm:Hurley}.